Renewals

 Registrants must renew on time no later than March 31 deadline every year to avoid interruption to their continuing registration.

-When a Full Practising registrant fails to complete the renewal process and pay the registration renewal fee on or before March 31, they cease to be registered.
+When a Full Practising registrant fails to complete the renewal process and pays the registration renewal fee on or before March 31, they cease to be registered and become a former registrant.
 A former Full Practising registrant may be eligible to apply for “Reinstatement to Full Registration” to practise in B.C., Canada.
 For the requirements, fees, and forms, please refer to the “Reinstatement” section below.
 Please pay attention in particular to the reinstatement requirements which are different depending on the duration of time being out of practice.

-When a Non-Practising registrant fails to complete the renewal process and pay the registration renewal fee on or before March 31, they cease to be registered.
-A former Non-Practisitng registrant may eligible to apply for “Reinstatement to Full Registration” to practise in B.C., Canada.
+When a Non-Practising registrant fails to complete the renewal process and pays the registration renewal fee on or before March 31, they cease to be registered.
+A former Non-Practising registrant may be eligible to apply for “Reinstatement to Full Registration” to practise in B.C., Canada.
 For the requirements, fees, and forms, please refer to the “Reinstatement” section below.
 Please pay attention in particular to the reinstatement requirements which are different depending on the duration of time being out of practice.

 Former Full Practising or Non-Practising Registrants whose registration is not suspended or cancelled under Part 3 of the Health Professions Act, may apply for “Reinstatement to Full Registration” to practise in B.C., Canada.
 For the requirements and fees, please refer to the “Reinstatement” section below.

 For continuous registration with no gaps in compliance, all registrants must ensure their fully completed renewal application and renewal registration fees are received by CCHPBC on or before March 31.
-We strongly recommend completing your registration before March 3, 2025.
+We strongly recommend completing your registration before March 15, this year.

 Full / Non-Practising Registration Renewal

-Please note that for this year’s renewal, there is no registration seal (sticker) included in the package for registrants to display with their wall certificates, as under its bylaws CCHPBC no longer issues wall certificates.
-Registrants are no longer required to display the wall certificate with a valid registration seal to the public that they are registered.
-The “confirmation of registration renewal letter” can be used to confirm registration status with the College.
+Please note that for this year’s renewal, registration package will not be sent by post.
+The “confirmation of registration renewal email” can be used to confirm registration status with the College.
 The public and patients should also use the College’s Licence Verification Tool to verify the latest registration status of a current registered practitioner in the Traditional Chinese Medicine & Acupuncture profession.

 * If you have any other outstanding fee, debt or levy owed to the college (if applicable), please contact the College FIRST before renewing and paying registration renewal fee online.